 We expect suppliers to keep us informed of any products that are being discontinued.

-Shipping the order to the customer is always the responsibility of The Rosette Network/Rosette Fair Trade.
+Shipping the order to the customer is the responsibility of the Rosette Network/Rosette Fair Trade.
 Once an order is placed, we will ship out the order and adjust inventory accordingly.
 This is done on a daily basis, Monday through Friday.
 When the inventory gets low, we will order more product from the supplier.

 Except for special cases, the Rosette Network will handle customer complaints.
 Unless we require further information from the supplier to handle the complaint, we won’t involve the supplier.

 We expect our suppliers to invoice us for any shipment of product, so that we may pay for it.
 Payment will be made by credit card or cheque.

 We are grateful to suppliers who allow us to post-pay for merchandise, as we are a new business and this helps a lot.

 Returns & refunds